seng438-winter-2022/seng438-a3-AzlanAmjad/Assignment3-Report.md

 White-box testing: Control Flow and Data Flow Coverage

-# 4 A high level description of five selected test cases you have designed using coverage information, and how they have increased code coverage

 For the first part of the test design component, we measure the adequacy of our current test suite using one or more code coverage tools.

 ## Measuring Control Flow Coverage